DHTMLX/docs-suite/docs/grid/features.md

 ## How to configure sizes of Grid and its cells

-In this section you can learn how to configure the size of Grid and its cells
+In this section you can learn how to configure the size of Grid and its cells.

 | Topic                                                                                       | Description                                                                                                                     |
 | ------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------- |